solidgate-tech/vue-sdk/README.md

 </script>
 ```

-In order to render google/apple button in custom container define Payment as async component and pass l
+In order to render google/apple button in custom container define Payment as async component and pass link to container element
 ```vue
 <template>
   <Payment